jleejohn2570/Argus/README.md

 # Argus
 My attempt at a red team recon framework.

 A modular, automated external reconnaissance framework for authorized red team engagements.
-Chains together open source tooling to perform subdomain enumeration, live host discovery, port scanning, vulnerability scanning, technology fingerprinting, and OSINT — then writes everything to a structured Markdown report.
+Chains together open source tooling to perform subdomain enumeration, live host discovery, technology fingerprinting, and OSINT — then writes everything to a structured Markdown report.

-This tool will take a while to run depending on the size of your target.
+This tool is designed to give you a lay of the land quickly, but use your judgment to seek out other resources to find available information.
+This should not be used as the final source of truth.

 > **Legal Notice:** This tool is intended for use only against systems you own or have explicit written authorization to test.
 Unauthorized use is illegal and unethical.